zalando/skipper/readme.md

 User or developer questions can be asked in our [public Google Group](https://groups.google.com/forum/#!forum/skipper-router)

+We also have a slack channel #skipper in gophers.slack.com.
+Get an invite at [gophers official invite page](https://invite.slack.golangbridge.org).

 ### Proposals

 We do our proposals open in [Skipper's Google drive](https://drive.google.com/drive/folders/0B9LwJMF9koB-ZEk4bEhZal9uOWM).